Skip to content

 Tip

 The payload can be parsed according to the BLE GAP standard.
-It consists of AD elements of variable size in the format length-type-data, where the length byte describes the length of the two following components in bytes, the type byte is defined in the GAP and the data parts of 'length-1' bytes is interpreted according to the type.
+It consists of AD elements of variable size in the format length-type-data, where the length byte describes the length of the two following components in bytes, the type byte is defined in the GAP and the data part of 'length-1' bytes is interpreted according to the type.

 Tip